How can teachers best support students who can’t access the curriculum and content through their vision?

 Teaching is a career that makes a difference.
 Teaching a child with a vision impairment just requires rethinking your curriculum and pedagogy and a desire to see all children access education to reach their potential.
 I encourage anyone who has the honour of teaching a child with a vision impairment to use it as an opportunity to improve your own teaching and the minds of all the students in your class.

-- Figure 8.1: Image of a Colourful Eye by PublicDomainPictures © Public Domain
+- Figure 8.1: Image of a Colourful Eye © PublicDomainPictures is licensed under a Public Domain license

-- Figure 8.2: Near-sighted vision (left), normal vision (right) by Liftarn © Public Domain
+- Figure 8.2: Near-sighted vision (left), normal vision (right) © Liftarn is licensed under a Public Domain license

-- Figure 8.3: Example of a Snellen Vision Chart by Kauczuk © Public Domain
+- Figure 8.3: Example of a Snellen Vision Chart © Kauczuk is licensed under a Public Domain license

-- Figure 8.4 Stratton’s (1990) Hierarchy: Principles of Adaption by M. Fanshawe, for the University of Southern Queensland. © All Rights Reserved
+- Figure 8.4 Stratton’s (1990) Hierarchy: Principles of Adaption © M. Fanshawe, for the University of Southern Queensland. is licensed under a All Rights Reserved license